MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ## Explore Teams Toolkit for Visual Studio

 Teams Toolkit appears within Visual Studio as a workload.
-When you have created a Teams Toolkit app, you can see Teams Toolkit options in the following ways:
+When you've created a Teams Toolkit app, you can see Teams Toolkit options in the following ways:

 # [Project](#tab/prj)